fracpete/onedrive-backup/Troubleshooting.md

 to 8 or 16.
 Please note that this may gobble up more bandwidth when transferring large files, so a bandwidth limit is recommended.

 ## Symlinks

 Add the `--links` option on the `Extra options` tab in the rclone-browser.
 This will sync them with the `.rclonelink` extension and resolve back again when going the other direction.
 See discussion [here](https://forum.rclone.org/t/cant-follow-symlink-without-l-copy-links/20650).

+## error: pathIsTooLong: Path is too long

+If you get this error, then you have run into an incompatibility between your local file system and OneDrive.
+In other words, you can have longer file names locally than in OneDrive.
+Unfortunately, there is no solution or workaround.
+There are only the following options:

+* ignore the error and accept that some dirs/files don't get transferred
+* identify the dirs/files and shorten any long (you may need to [enable logging](./Backup.md#logging))

+See also the article on OneDrive/SharePoint regarding [file name and path lengths](https://support.microsoft.com/en-us/office/restrictions-and-limitations-in-onedrive-and-sharepoint-64883a5d-228e-48f5-b3d2-eb39e07630fa#filenamepathlengths).